schurik/meeting-vibeometer/instructions/implementation-plan.md

 # Meeting Vibeometer - Implementation Plan

 ## 1. Project Overview
-The Meeting Vibeometer is a demo application that allows meeting participants to express their current mood during presentations, enabling presenters to gauge audience sentiment in real-time.
+The Meeting Vibeometer is an application that allows meeting participants to express their current mood during presentations, enabling presenters to gauge audience sentiment in real-time.

 ### 1.1 Core Objectives
 - Enable real-time mood tracking during meetings